hzqtc/resume/zhiqiang-huang.md

 * Mostly used programming languages: Python, C/C++, Java, Bash.

-* Good knowledge and understanding of Algorithm Design, Data Structure and Design Patterns.
+* Good knowledge and understanding of Algorithm, Data Structure and Design Patterns.

 ### Software

 * I have been using Linux for both personal and server use since 2006.

-* I have experience using most modern development tools in Linux including Vim, Shell, Make, Git.
+* Experience with modern development tools in Linux including Vim, Shell, Make and Git.

 * Experience with virtualization environments in Linux including Xen and KVM.